ashishbindra2/workshop/docs/python_tutorials/string.md

 print(line.casefold())   # learning python is very easy
 ```

-### Checking Starting and Ending Part of the String:
+### Checking Starting and Ending Part of the String

 Python contains the following methods for this purpose

 1. s.startswith(substring)
 2. s.endswith(substring)

 ```py